 Next, you can assign the profile to the target mobile devices.
-For more information, see To install a configuration profile on Apple mobile devices, or To manage configuration profiles on Android mobile devices.
+For more information, see To install a configuration profile on the target mobile devices.

-To install a configuration profile on Apple mobile devices
+To install a configuration profile on the target mobile devices

 You can assign commands to push a mobile configuration profile to target devices, device groups, users, or user groups.